Which Octopus tariff to compare if you have an EV, solar panels and a battery in 2026

 Do not let export decide the whole import tariff

-Outgoing Octopus pays a flat export rate that was cut in March 2026.
+Outgoing Octopus pays a flat export rate that changed in March 2026.
 That matters, especially for sunny homes that export a lot, but you should check the current export rate before making the import-tariff decision.
 It should not automatically decide your import tariff, though.

 For a mixed EV, solar and battery home, the first win is often avoiding expensive import.
 If you can charge the battery cheaply overnight and use that stored electricity during the day, each shifted unit may be worth more than exporting it on a flat export tariff and buying it back later at a standard-rate import price.
 Check today's import and export rates before doing the maths.

 The export question sits beside that.
 Fixed Outgoing is simple and still useful.
 Agile Outgoing can suit households willing to time exports, especially if a battery can discharge during stronger periods.
-Legacy or temporarily unavailable products such as Flux should not be treated as the default answer for new decisions unless Octopus makes them available to you again.
+Standard Flux should be treated as an availability check rather than a default new-switcher route while Octopus keeps it separate from Intelligent Octopus Flux.
+Intelligent Flux is a different, supported-battery route for solar households that are comfortable with Octopus optimising battery charge and export.

 Where the battery changes the answer